-In early May 1864 Federal forces under Maj.
-Gen. William T. Sherman began battling the Confederate Army of Tennessee for possession of north Georgia.
+In early May, 1864, Federal forces under Maj.
+Gen. William T. Sherman began battling the Confederate Army of Tennessee.
 At stake was Atlanta, major manufacturing center and railroad hub.
-Sherman had 110,000 men and 254 cannon in three armies concentrated near Chattanooga.
-Facing them at Dalton, eighty miles north of Atlanta, Gen. Joseph E. Johnston had 53,800 officers and men present for duty with 154 field pieces.
+Sherman had 110,000 men in three armies around Chattanooga.
+Facing them at Dalton, eighty miles north of Atlanta, Gen. Joseph E. Johnston had 53,800 officers and men present for duty.
 Within the month the Confederates received 15,000 reinforcements, making Johnston's army at the time the South's largest.
-Johnston's plan nonetheless hinged on taking a strong defensive position and waiting for the enemy to attack him.
+Despite his large numbers, Johnston's plan hinged on taking a strong defensive position and waiting for the enemy to attack him.

 Johnston's Army of Tennessee used the hills around Dalton to create a defensive barrier.